hot-meal/javascript-best-practices/README.md

 ### Avoid conditionals

-This can seem like an impossible task at first.
+This can seem like an impossible task.

 How can you do anything without an `if` statement?
-You can use polymorphism to accomplish the same goal in many cases.

-So why would you want to do that?

-Because a function should only do one thing.
 When you have functions that contain `if` statements, your function does more than one thing.
 Remember, just do one thing.

 **Bad:**